Author: Eliška Hosnedlová, IHP (Certified Integrative Health Practitioner)

 - Protection against inflammation

-- Helping to form collagen, which forms the basis for teeth and bones and supports blood vessel walls
+- Assisting in collagen formation, which forms the basis for teeth and bones and supports blood vessel walls

 - Water-soluble vitamins